scylladb/scylla-ansible-roles/example-playbooks/ideal_token_ring/README.md

 This is an ansible playbook that lets you assign ideal token ring to a known size cluster

+## Restrictions and setting expectations

+The cluster after using ideal token range HAS to use NetworkTopologyStrategy.
+NEVER try to use SimpleStrategy for such cluster (especially when multi-DC is set up).

 ## Prerequisites

 1. New cluster which is not initialized (its inventory.ini)